Got glow wine?

 When you're all out of energy for traveling and dealing with crowds, purchase prepared Glühwein at your local German grocery store to heat on the stovetop and have at home.
 You can also make your own with this easy recipe; you'll need your favorite bottle of wine (red or white), sugar, cloves, cinnamon sticks and an orange.

-Need a last-minute gift for someone?
+And, Glühwein makes a great homemade gift!
 Assemble a mulled wine kit using the recipe and printable PDF at Buzzfeed.com.
 You'll need a clean glass jar and lid, printed directions (available at Buzzfeed), spices listed on the recipe card, red wine and an orange.
 Add the dry spices to the jar, and place all of the items in a gift bag.
 Done!